William Randolph III (son of Thomas): Marriage and children

 In 1733, Randolph started building a two-story house on Tuckahoe.

 In 1735, he married Maria Judith Page, the daughter of Hon.
 Mann Page and Judith Wormsley or Wormeley of Rosewell.
 Known as Mary, she had a dowry of £2000 sterling, which the couple used to finish building the mansion for Tuckahoe.
 It was completed in 1840 and The Washington Post said that it is "one of the James River's most famous plantations.

 They had four children, including their only son Thomas Mann Randolph Sr.

 Death

-Randolph was widowed when Maria died by 1742.
-He wrote out a will in late 1745, knowing that his three children would become orphans on his death.
+When Maria died by 1742, Randolph wrote out a will in late 1745, shortly before his death, knowing that his three children would become orphans.

 Whereas I have appointed by my will that my dear only son Thomas Mann Randolph should have a private education given him in my house at Tuckahoe, my will is that my dear and loving friend Mr. Peter Jefferson do move down with his family to my Tuckahoe house and remain there till my son comes of age with whom my dear son and his sisters shall live.